trello-archive/trellisheets/styleguide.md

     }
 ```

-A _bad_ thing to do would be this:
+A _bad, no good_ thing to do would be this:

 ``` HTML
 <!-- HTML -->